syxu828/QuestionAnsweringOverFB/README.md

 Instructions to run our code:

-1. This is a maven project, to run our code, please download all necessary jars before using our code to reproduce the results.
+1. This is a maven project, to run our code, please include all necessary jars in the project lib path.
-   After downloading all jars, please include them in the project lib path.
+   To make things simple, I have put these jars in the folder target/lib except the jar "stanford-english-corenlp-2016-01-10-models.jar" which is too large to be uploaded.
+You can download the model jar from the url "http://nlp.stanford.edu/software/stanford-english-corenlp-2016-01-10-models.jar".

 2. Our project needs to use the virtuoso engine to query the Freebase.
 Detail of loading Freebase dump can be found in the url "http://sivareddy.in/load-freebase-dump-into-virtuoso-sparql-sql".